Rapid funding of novel and unconventional ideas

 - Guidelines for the project description (PDF)

-- Template for the commitment letter of the host institution (PDF)
+- Template for the employment confirmation by the host institution and/or description of the employment situation (PDF)

 No, not necessarily.
-You are also eligible if you can find a research institution in Switzerland that is willing to host you for the duration of the project.
-In this case, you will have to provide a commitment letter from this institution, signed by the head of the institute/department or the grants office.
+You are also eligible if you can find a research institution in Switzerland that is willing to employ you for the duration of the project if it is approved.
+In this case, you will have to provide a commitment letter from this institution, signed by the head of the institute or department or by a member of the grants office.

 b) Am I permitted to submit a Spark application if I am already getting support through other SNSF funding schemes?

-Spark applications and grants are allowed independently from applications or grants under other SNSF funding schemes.
+Spark applications and grants are allowed independently of applications or grants under other SNSF funding schemes.
 Furthermore, Spark does not breach any restrictions in career funding (Ambizione, Eccellenza or PRIMA).
 There needs to be a substantive thematic difference between the projects, however.
-SNSF-funded project staff may submit Spark applications if they terminate their employee status before starting their project in the event of their application being approved.
-(PDF)
+SNSF-funded project staff may submit Spark applications if they can show that they are able to conduct a Spark project independently and that doing so will not impede their work on the other project on which they are employed.

 c) Since the proposals are anonymized, am I allowed to cite my own work in my Spark proposal?